 The defined contribution pension scheme of the Company for its own employees which is effective from 1st January 2007, is administered through a separate trust.
 The obligation of the Company is to contribute to the trust to the extent of amount not exceeding 30% of basic pay and dearness allowance less employer's contribution towards provident fund, gratuity, post retirement medical facility (PRMF) or any other retirement benefits.
 The Company's contribution towards pension is made to National Pension System Trust (NPS) for the employees opted for the scheme.
-An amount of ₹ 943 71 lakhs) for the year is recognized as expense towards contributions to the defined contribution pension scheme of the Company/NPS for the year and charged to the statement of profit and loss.
+An amount of ₹ 735.71 lakhs (31 March 2024: ₹ 947.49 lakhs) for the year is recognized as expense towards contributions to the defined contribution pension scheme of the Company/NPS for the year and charged to